This science lab camp is for young people aged between 16 and 18 years old who have an interest in science.

 Depart at 15.00

-Please note: to ensure safe and quality learning experiences for students, the timetables may alter depending on weather conditions and local factors at centres.
+Please note: to ensure safe and quality learning experiences for participants, the timetables may alter depending on weather conditions and local factors at centres.

 What's Included